Coronavirus Concerns Result in Numerous GDC Withdrawals | Digital Trends

 — Kojima Productions (@KojiPro2015_EN) February 24, 2020

-Kojima Productions will not attend GDC either.
-As such, the anticipated panel between Death Stranding creator Hideo Kojima and AI programmer Eric Johnson won’t happen either.
-It is possible that Kojima would have revealed more information regarding recent cryptic teases for Death Stranding, but we will have to wait and see for now.
+After the success of Death Stranding, Kojima Productions will not attend GDC.
+That means the anticipated panel between Death Stranding creator Hideo Kojima and AI programmer Eric Johnson won’t happen, either.
+It’s possible Kojima planned to reveal more information regarding recent cryptic teases for Death Stranding, but further information remains to be seen.

 Facebook Gaming and Oculus

-With “evolving public health risks” a concern in the world right now, Facebook Gaming, including the Oculus VR team, withdrew from GDC.
-The announcements planned for the event, however, will still happen through a series of videos, online Q&A’s, and more.
+Citing similar “evolving public health risks,” Facebook Gaming, which includes its Oculus VR team, withdrew from GDC.
+The announcements planned for the event, however, will still happen through a series of “videos, online Q&As, and more.”

-This isn’t the first time Oculus was affected by the global emergency, with production of the popular hands-free Quest currently causing worldwide back-orders.
+Oculus already announced production of the popular wire-free headset Quest faces worldwide back-orders.
+The high demand for the Oculus Quest

 All Chinese exhibitors

-The GDC organizers announced recently that all Chinese exhibitors are prohibited from attending the event this year due to the coronavirus concerns.
-Their only options now are to either send North American personnel on their behalf or wait until GDC 2021.
+After international travel restrictions prohibited Chinese exhibitors from attending GDC 2020, organizers announced they would allow affected companies to join GDC 2021.
+Alternatively, those Chinese companies can send North American personnel on their behalf.
 This affects 10 of the more than 500 companies participating, or roughly 2% of all attendees.

 EA

-Star Wars: Jedi Fallen Order publisher Electronic Arts backed out of GDC and advises that its employees not travel to the event, according to a statement given to PC Gamer.
-However, it is still hosting the annual EA Play event during the week of E3 at this time.
+In addition to formally backing out, Star Wars: Jedi Fallen Order publisher Electronic Arts advised that its employees not travel to the event, according to a statement given to PC Gamer.
+However, there is no word on whether or not this will affect its future events like EA Play, which takes place in June during the week of E3.

 Unity